Trump says he’s ending trade talks with Canada over its 'egregious Tax' on technology firms

 The Republican president earlier told reporters that the U.S. was soon preparing to send letters to different countries, informing them of the new tariff rate his administration would impose on them.

 Trump has imposed 50% tariffs on steel and aluminum as well as 25% tariffs on autos.
-He is also charging a 10% tax on imports from most countries, though he could raise rates on July 9, after the 90-day negotiating period set by him would expire.
+He is also charging a 10% tax on imports from most countries, though he could raise rates on July 9, after the 90-day negotiating period he set would expire.

 Canada and Mexico face separate tariffs of as much as 25% that Trump put into place under the auspices of stopping fentanyl smuggling, though some products are still protected under the 2020 U.S.-Mexico-Canada Agreement signed during Trump’s first term.

-Associated Press writers Will Weissert and Paul Wiseman in Washington and Rob Gillies in Toronto contributed to this report.
+Gillies reported from Toronto.
+Associated Press writers Will Weissert and Paul Wiseman in Washington contributed to this report.

 Credit: AP